41 Of The Best Things To Do In Romania

 Mud Volcanoes.
 Photo Credit

-Maybe one of the weirdest attractions in Romania.
-If you visit the mud volcanoes in Romania, be sure to bring along a change of clothes for when you are done.
+Maybe it’s one of the weirdest attractions in Romania.
+If you visit the mud volcanoes in Romania, bring a change of clothes for when you are done.

 What To Do In Romania – Dobrogea Region